Your feedback has been sent to our team.

 3.72

 Political sociology focuses on the social foundations and patterns of political behavior and the socio-historical mechanisms for political stability and political change.
-Its focus is not restricted to the formal rules that characterize a given political system, such as laws, regulations, or electoral systems: political sociology rather emphasizes how power, in its multifaceted and complex nature, is socially configured and reproduce global power.
+Its focus is not restricted to the formal rules that characterize a given political system, such as laws, regulations, or electoral systems: political sociology rather emphasizes how power, in its multifaceted and complex nature, is socially configured and reproduces global power.

 4.33